10 Days Majestic Jomolhari Trek

 We end the day with a visit to Kyichu Lhakhang, one of the oldest in Bhutan.
 According to legend, a giant demoness laid her body across the Himalayas to prevent the spread of Buddhism.
 Tibetan King Songtsen Gampo built 108 temples to subdue and pin down demoness that was obstructing the spread of Buddhism and with Kyichu Lhakhang built to hold down her left foot.Next to the temple is the house that is turned into a museum dedicated to the late Dilgo Khyentse Rinpoche.

-Morning we will hike to The Tiger’s Nest (Taktsang), the most iconic landmark and holy site in the Kingdom, is located 900 meters above the Paro Valley.
-It was first built in 1692 at the site of a cave where Guru Rinpoche meditated in the eighth century.
-Located approximately 10 km north of Paro town at 3,100 meters altitude, Taktsang is reached after an approximately two and a half hour hike through beautiful, shady pine forests.
+In the morning, we will hike to Tiger’s Nest Monastery (Taktsang), Bhutan's most iconic landmark and sacred site.
+Perched 900 meters above the Paro Valley, it was first built in 1692 at the cave where Guru Rinpoche meditated in the 8th century.
+Located about 10 km north of Paro at an altitude of 3,100 meters, the hike to Taktsang takes roughly two and a half hours, passing through beautiful pine forests.

 Distance 16 km